iamskratsch/iamskratsch.github.io/content/privacy.md

 ### **Policy Changes**

 It is our policy to post any changes we make to our privacy policy on this page.
-If we make material changes to how we treat our users&apos; personal information, we will notify you by email to the email address specified in your account and/or through a notice on the Website home page.
+If we make material changes to how we treat our users' personal information, we will notify you by email to the email address specified in your account and/or through a notice on the Website home page.
 The date the privacy policy was last revised is identified at the bottom of the page.
 You are responsible for ensuring we have an up-to-date active and deliverable email address for you, and for periodically visiting our Website and this privacy policy to check for any changes.

-### **Visitors&apos; GDPR Rights**
+### **Visitors' GDPR Rights**

 If you are within the European Union, you are entitled to certain information and have certain rights under the General Data Protection Regulation.
 Those rights include: